 The external auditor must also be entitled to attend the meeting of the governing body or other appropriate committee at which the College annual report and financial statements are presented.
-The College's appointed external auditor has the right of direct access to the Principal, Chair of the Board of Management, and the Audit Committee.
+The College's appointed external auditor has the right of direct access to the Principal, Chair of the Board of Management, and the Audit and Risk Committee.

-The external auditor is expected to attend, as a minimum, any meetings of the Audit Committee where relevant matters are being considered, such as planned audit coverage, the audit report on the financial statements and the audit management letter.
-It is the responsibility of the Secretary to the Board of Management to notify the external auditor of such meetings.
+The external auditor is expected to attend, as a minimum, any meetings of the Audit and Risk Committee where relevant matters are being considered, such as planned external audit coverage, the audit report on the financial statements and the audit management letter.
+It is the responsibility of the Governance Manager of Management to notify the external auditor of such meetings.